Guergeiro/cloudflare-ddns/README.md

 2. You already have a DNS provider and you wish to keep under the same domain.

 So yeah, I'm point number 2.
-And my DNS provider is [Cloudflare](https://www.cloudflare.com/) ence the purpose of this script.
+And my DNS provider is [Cloudflare](https://www.cloudflare.com/) hence the purpose of this script.

 ## Table of Contents